 The performance fees payable in respect of each Share Class are set out below.
-The manner in which the appreciation in value in the case of the "L" Share Classes and the "N" Share Classes and the outperformance of the "M" Share Classes are calculated for these purposes is also described in more detail below.
+The manner in which the appreciation in value in the case of the "L" Share Classes and the outperformance of the "M" Share Classes are calculated for these purposes is also described in more detail below.
 In addition, the manner in which the investor's Benchmark Return is calculated for the purposes of calculating the performance fee is also described in more detail below.